tyrtyrych/BeginningJavaScript/05-loops/readme.md

 We can use this approach to perform interesting operations on strings.
 For example, suppose we wanted to remove all vowels from a string.
-We might start by creating a helper function called isVowel that returns true if a single character is an upper-case or lower-case vowel (I've left that as a problem in the practice section).
+We might start by creating a helper function called `isVowel` that returns `true` if a single character is an upper-case or lower-case vowel (I've left that as a problem in the practice section).

-Once we have isVowel, we can write our function like this.
+Once we have `isVowel`, we can write our function like this.

     var removeVowels = function (message) {
         if (typeof message !== "string") {